Private, In-Home Tutoring in Cartersville, Georgia

-SchoolTutoring Academy’s tutoring programs for Cartersville students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Cartersville students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Cartersville Schools are a part of Cartersville-Bartow County School District.
 The curriculum follows Common Core State Standards.
 Student learning follows a set of performance standards at every grade level, preparing students for what students need to know and be able to do to f or success at the next grade level and the future.
 Critical thinking, character education and community education are broad goals of the district in the hopes that students graduate with a strong academic foundation and the skills to start new ventures.

 We currently cover the following Cartersville-area school district: Cartersville-Bartow County School District.

 Educating Our Parents: Understanding the Cartersville District Curriculum

 The subject of Mathematics in grades K-5 focuses on foundational skills of number sense, computation, measurement and spatial recognition.
 Students develop their abilities to solve problems and use reasoning, representation, and communication in making connections between concepts.
 English Language Arts emphasizes reading, speaking, listening and use of language, developing comprehension and usage of more complex reading and writing.
 Students engage in informational themes and short narratives throughout K-5 grades, and learn how to use text features for understanding.